 - 10.2.1 VAT implications can arise from a variety of sources:

 - Capital and revenue projects;

 - Joint working arrangements;

 - Joint funding arrangements;

 - New initiatives;

 - Service reform;

 - Income generation;

 - Changes to actual or intended use of assets; and,

 - Changes in working practices.

 - 10.2.2 It is vitally important that the VAT implications are identified and analysed.
-Most, but not all, projects can be arranged to accommodate the VAT

-implications if identified at an early stage in the planning process.
+Most, but not all, projects can be arranged to accommodate the VAT implications if identified at an early stage in the planning process.
 Failure to take account of the VAT implications may result in projects becoming financially unviable due to VAT being irrecoverable, or having to account for VAT on funding received.
 It is critical therefore to identify and quantity any VAT implications during the planning stage to prevent false expectations on the part of officers, Elected Members, and outside agencies.

 - 10.2.3 The type of information required to identify the VAT implications will vary in each case, but full details on the project should always be provided.
-It is acknowledged that full relevant information may not be available at an early stage, but this should not prevent the VAT Officer being approached for an initial discussion and consideration of the potential risk. - 10.2.4 Before the proposal is presented to Elected Members, the VAT implications should be revisited to ensure there have been no changes to the proposal that impact upon the Council's ability to recover VAT or the liability to charge VAT on income/funding.
+It is acknowledged that full relevant information may not be available at an early

+stage, but this should not prevent the VAT Officer being approached for an initial discussion and consideration of the potential risk.

+- 10.2.4 Before the proposal is presented to Elected Members, the VAT implications should be revisited to ensure there have been no changes to the proposal that impact upon the Council's ability to recover VAT or the liability to charge VAT on income/funding.
 It will be the responsibility of the VAT Officer to give a definitive ruling on the VAT implications contained in the proposal. - 10.2.5 Thereafter changes to the proposal will not be accepted if they present a VAT liability to the Council that cannot be accommodated or mitigating action taken.

-11. CAPITAL INVESTMENT PLANNING and PROGRAMME BOARDS
+11. CAPITAL PROGRAMME BOARD

-- 11.1 The Council has established Capital Investment Planning and Programme Boards (the Boards) to ensure effective planning and management of the Council's major capital projects.
-Both boards are made up of senior officers from Financial Services. - 11.2 The Capital Planning Board will review the overall requirement for capital investment against the available resources and develop medium term investment proposals to meet identified needs. - 11.3 Services and ALEOs will prepare an analysis of their investment requirements in line with the format and timescales of the planning board. - 11.4 The Capital Programme Board will consider and recommend proposals for additional capital investment during the year, prior to formal consideration and approval by committee.
-The Board will also monitor the resources available to fund the Programme and the progress of individual projects/programmes, and the overall Programme, across Council Services and Arm's Length External Organisations (ALEOs). - 11.5 The Capital Programme Board ensures the capital programmes/ projects are delivered efficiently and effectively and provide value for money. - 11.6 There is an agreed term of reference for both Boards.
+- 11.1 The Council has established a Capital Investment Programme Board (the Board) to ensure effective management of the Council's major capital and revenue funded projects. - 11.2 The Board is a senior officer governance group whose role is to identify, approve and monitor the resources available to fund the Programme and monitor the progress of individual projects/programmes, and the overall Programme, across Council Services and Arm's Length External Organisations (ALEOs). - 11.3 The Board ensures the capital programmes/ projects are delivered efficiently and effectively and provide value for money. - 11.4 There is an agreed terms of reference for the Board.